sohit-agarwal/Wexflow/README.md

 }
 ```

-Each task returns a TaskStatus object when it finished performing its job.
+Each task returns a TaskStatus object when it finishes performing its job.
 TaskStatus is composed of the following elements:

 ```csharp
 public Status Status { get; set; }